omalaspinas/interactive-isochrone-map/README.md

 # Interactive Isochrone Map of Swiss Public Transport

+Author: Florian Burgener

+## Usage

-To use the app, simply open the index.html file in the src folder.
-However, you must first start the routing engine.
+First, you need to start the routing engine.
+Next, open the index.html file in the src folder.